Hike to Cueva Quintin Rivera in Guajataca Forest- Note- the Cave of the Wind is closed

 There is a nice picnic shelter where you can have lunch.
 There are no food (or other) facilities in the forest.

-La Cueva del Viento is a non-illuminated cave.
+The Caves are non-illuminated caves.
 There are no lights inside.
 There are no guardrails inside.
 You must bring strong, bright flashlights if you intend to venture more than a few feet into the cave.

-They allow camping with a permit, but I don’t think many people do it, and the facilities didn’t look like they were in working order.
+They allow camping with a permit, but I don’t think many people do it.
+Can’t say how well maintained the facilities are.
+Camping at Vereda Ramon Morales, call 787-999-2200 ext 5610 for reservations.

 This forest is not often visited during the week — we were the only ones there when we went mid-week.
 You may see more people on weekends.